Vanilla Bean Butter Cake w/Lilikoi Curd, Strawberry Rhubarb Jam, & Vanilla Bean Buttercream

 Turn mixer to lowest speed and add 1 egg.
 Increase speed to medium and beat for 30 seconds.
 Scrape bottom and sides down.
 Repeat three more times.
 When the last egg has been added, scrape the bottom and sides one more time, then beat at medium-high speed for 30 seconds.

 - Evenly distribute batter amongst the three prepared pans.
 Bake for 24-27 minutes.
-Test doneness with a toothpick inserted into the center of the cake.
+To test if it's done, insert a toothpick into the center of the cake.
 If it comes out clean, the cake is done!
 Cool in pans for 30 minutes, then invert onto a rack to cool.
 When cooled completely, wrap tightly in plastic wrap and transfer to freezer till ready to frost.

 VANILLA BEAN BUTTERCREAM